7 Best Short-Scale Bass Guitars of 2024

 Fender Player Mustang Bass PJ is a modern version of one of the world's finest commercial short-scale bass guitars, and it comes at a decent price.
 The Mustang Bass has a long history that goes back to 1964, and it's not just a short-scale version for beginners.

-The Fender Mustang Bass has been frequently used by many influential players such as Billy Wyman of The Rolling Stones and Tina Weymouth of Talking Heads, and this classic bass has been upgraded for the modern bassist.
+The Fender Mustang Bass has been frequently used by many influential players such as Bill Wyman of The Rolling Stones and Tina Weymouth of Talking Heads, and this classic bass has been upgraded for the modern bassist.

 The 30" scale length also makes this bass a perfect starting instrument for beginners, but it has good enough tone and playability that a professional bassist can take it on their tour.
+This is one of my favorite basses on the list, and I recommend it for most players.

 • Number of Strings: 4